Movie Moves for Knotted Surfaces with Markings: Marked Smooth Movie Theorem

 Let $c_1< \cdots<c_n$ be the $n$ type I,II and III critical points of $p_1\comp p(\K)$.
 Let $\D_{[a_1,b_1]}$ be a collection of sub-diagrams operated on by $\MM$.
 If $\M\cap \D_{[a_1,b_1]}=\nullset$ then there is nothing to prove.
 Otherwise, exchange critical points until there are no type I critical points in $\K_{[a_1,b_1]}$.
 This can always be done for this list of movie moves since they do not involve type I critical points.
 If there are no type I critical points in $\K_{[a,b]}$ then there exists an isotopy $h\colon \R^4\times[0,1]\to \R^4$ such that $h_s(\overline{M})$ is a marking for each $s\in [0,1]$ and $p(h_1(\overline{M}))\cap \D_{[a_1,b_1]}=\nullset$.

 To define $h_s$ let $\phi\colon \R^4\to \R^4$ be a bump function with support $K_{[a_1-\epsilon,b_1+\epsilon]}$ (for small $\epsilon>0$) and define $f^1\colon \R^4\times [0,1]\to \R^4$ to be an isotopy that flows uniformly in the time direction satisfying $f_u^1(K)=K$ for each $u\in [0,1]$ ($f^1_u$ takes diagram 2 to diagram 3 in figure \ref{fig:UnmarkedMovieMoveExample}).
-Since there are no type I critical values in this region $f^1_u(\M)$ is a marking for $u\in [0,1]$ and by lemma \ref{lem:LevelPreservingFlow} we know that there is a level preserving isotopy that effects the marking in the same way as $f^1_u(\M)$.
+Since there are no type I critical values in this region $f^1_u(\M)$ is a marking for $u\in [0,1]$ and by lemma \ref{lemma:LevelPreservingFlow} we know that there is a level preserving isotopy that effects the marking in the same way as $f^1_u(\M)$.
 For the rest of the proof assume that we had chosen $f^1_u(\M)$ to be level preserving from the beginning.
 Then $p\left(f^1_1\comp \phi( \overline{M})\right)\cap \D_{[a_1,b_1]}$ is either empty or a single connected line segment running in the time direction.
 If it is empty then $h: =f^1\comp \phi$ satisfies the condition.
 If it is not empty, then define $h: =f^2\comp f^1\comp \phi$, where the isotopy $f^2\colon \R^4\times [0,1]\to \R^4$ satisfies $f^2_s(K)=K$ for each $v\in [0,1]$ and flows the points of each level set $K_t$ in the positive direction (as given by some local orientation with support $K_{[a_1-\epsilon, b_1+\epsilon]}$).
 Since $f^2$ is level preserving the smooth isotopy $f^2_v(f^1_u(\overline{M}))$ is automatically a marking for each $u,v\in [0,1]$.
 Then $p\left(f^2_1\comp f^1_1\comp \phi(\overline{M})\right)\cap B$ is empty.
 Thus in all cases we are able to isotope the markings away from movie moves 1-7, 9, 10, and 11.

-In light of this lemma we make the following definition. \begin{defn} The marked movie moves not involving type I critical points are the same as the unmarked movie moves.
-That is, $\MM^\bullet_i: =\MM_i$ for $i=1,\ldots,7,9,10,11$. \end{defn}
+In light of this lemma we make the following definition. \begin{definition} The marked CS-movie moves not involving type I critical points are the same as the unmarked CS-movie moves.
+That is, $\MM^\bullet_i: =\MM_i$ for $i=1,\ldots,7,9,10,11$. \end{definition}

 This leaves only the movie moves that involve type I critical points.
 However, the definition of marking restricts the possibilities since each type I critical point is a vertex of the marking.